 Some childhood vaccines may have been delayed during treatment.
 The doctor will advise you when to resume your child's vaccination schedule.
-Current Covid-19 vaccines are recommended for specific ages even during treatment, as is the yearly influenza vaccine.
+Current COVID-19 vaccines are recommended even during treatment, as is the yearly influenza vaccine.
 Speak to your child's doctor for more information.

 Your child's healthcare team may also recommend a schedule for evaluating your child's learning skills.
 If your child appears to be struggling with learning, special education methods may help.
-See Returning to School on page 44 for more information.
+See Returning to School on page 49 for more information.